franciscofpereira/Tuganet/README.md

 ## Description

-This project was the second one developed for the class of Analysis and Synthesis of Algorithms, taken during the first semester of the second year of my bachelor's degree @IST.
+This project was developed for the class of Analysis and Synthesis of Algorithms.

 ## Objective